martelmey/MarsRoverSDK/README.md

 ### Running on Virtual Environment

-Run `source env/bin/activate` to activate the environment.
+On Mac: Run `source env/bin/activate` within project folder to activate the environment.

+On Windows: Run `env\Scripts\activate.ps1` within project folder, using PowerShell.

 To leave the environment enter `deactivate`.
+Mac & Windows.

 To load the requests library enter `pip install requests --user`.